Bad news for job seekers counting on the job search tax deductions they took advantage of in previous years.

 IRS Publication 529 outlines the miscellaneous itemized deductions subject to the 2% Adjusted Gross Income (AGI) Limit for 2018.

 Not surprisingly, the publication is complex and confusing.
 Check with your accountant or tax professional for how to deal with the changes starting in 2018.

 Which Executive Job Search Expenses Were Deductible in 2017?

 Résumé Costs.
-You can deduct the cost of preparing and mailing your résumé.
+You could deduct the cost of preparing and mailing your résumé.

 Travel Expenses.
-If you travel to look for a new job, you may be able to deduct the cost of the trip.
-The trip must be mainly to look for a new job, but you may still be able to deduct some costs if looking for a job is not the main purpose of the trip.
+If you traveled to look for a new job, you might have been able to deduct the cost of the trip.
+The trip had to mainly be about looking for a new job.

 “You may deduct travel expenses, including meals and lodging you incurred in looking for a new job in your present trade or business.
 You may not deduct these expenses if you had them while looking for work in a new trade or business or while looking for work for the first time.

 If you’re unemployed and there’s a substantial break between the time of your past work and your looking for new work, you may not deduct these expenses, even if the new work is in the same trade or business as your previous work.
 Refer to Publication 529, Miscellaneous Deductions.”